Become a North Carolina notary public with Notary Rotary, Inc.

 Initial North Carolina Notary Application

 Download the application and complete it according to the instructions provided.
-You will need to leave the mandatory education information blank until you complete step 2 and have your instructor complete their section of the application.
+You will need to leave the mandatory education information blank until you complete Step 2 and have your instructor complete their section of the application.

 Be sure to follow all instructions, as any incomplete or incorrect information will cause a delay in the commissioning process if not outright rejection of the application.
 You will need to make arrangements to have a notary public take your acknowledgment under oath or affirmation that the information provided in the application is true.
-The Find a Notary feature from Notary Rotary can be helpful in contacting a notary public.
+The Find a Notary feature from Notary Rotary may be helpful in contacting a notary public.
 Simply enter your home ZIP code, and click search for a list of notaries public in your area.

-If you have questions concerning this application you should contact the notary public section.
+If you have questions concerning this application you should contact the Notary Public Section.
 The Notary Public Section is available for assistance from 8:00am to 5:00pm, Monday through Friday, with the exception of holidays.
 You may contact the Notary Public Section by phone at (919) 807-2219, by e-mail at firstname.lastname@example.org.